 For example, there’s an overwhelming amount of evidence that others’ assumptions and unconscious bias affect us in the workplace.
 And so does gender inequality: Fairygodboss recently surveyed over 1,600 working women who reported that, where gender inequality exists at work, unequal promotions between men and women is the top issue.

 Women are good at working hard.
-So if that was really the answer, full stop, wouldn’t there be more women in leadership, making equal pay?
+If that was really the answer, full stop, wouldn’t there be more women in leadership, making equal pay?
 Working hard for your success means more than putting your head down and putting in a great deal of effort; it also means taking control of your brand making sure that others know you are working hard and it means asking for the rewards.

 Case in point: We may be unduly influenced by swagger (also known as self-promotion — something research has shown men to do more without inhibition) and therefore under-value those who toil away earnestly but more quietly.